cookedzera/FarcasterSpin/replit.md

 Gas fee preference: Users should pay their own gas fees for both spinning and claiming transactions, not the project wallet.

 # Recent Changes
+- **August 14, 2025**: Successfully completed project migration from Replit Agent to standard Replit environment
+  - Fixed tsx dependency installation and PostgreSQL database setup
+  - Database schema pushed successfully with all tables created
+  - Server running properly on port 5000 with Express and Vite integration
+  - Blockchain service configured with proper WALLET_PRIVATE_KEY and DEPLOYED_CONTRACT_ADDRESS secrets
+  - All core APIs functional and ready for use
+  - Migration completed successfully with full blockchain functionality enabled
 - **August 14, 2025**: Implemented user-pays-gas system for proper decentralized casino experience
   - Created useWheelGame hook for client-side contract interactions
   - Users now pay their own gas fees for both spinning and claiming transactions